Family-friendly hiking spots in NH

 From state parks, town forests, and nature preserves to the high peaks of the White Mountain National Forest, trails in the Granite State range from easy walks in the woods to some of the most challenging climbs east of the Rocky Mountains.

-To keep kids motivated on the hike, find a trail that offers interesting features.
+To keep kids motivated on the hike, find trails that offer interesting features.
 Hikes to waterfalls, fire towers, unusual rock formations, and shallow brooks that require stepping on a few rocks to cross are always a hit.
 And as always, safety first!
 Wear sturdy hiking shoes; bring along a first aid kit, bug spray and sunscreen; dress in layers; expect sudden changes in weather and pack snacks and plenty of water.

 Mount Monadnock in Jaffrey